stochastic-philosophy/welfare-state-1/docs/content/moraaliset_juuret_osa3.md

 Maslow, A. H. (1943).
 A theory of human motivation. *Psychological Review*, 50(4), 370-396.

+Massumi, B. (2015). *Politics of Affect*.
+Polity Press.

 Mirowski, P., & Plehwe, D. (Eds.).
 (2009). *The road from Mont Pèlerin: The making of the neoliberal thought collective*.
 Cambridge, MA: Harvard University Press.

 Nozick, R. (1974). *Anarchy, state, and utopia*.
 New York: Basic Books.

+Nyhan, B., & Reifler, J. (2010).
+When corrections fail: The persistence of political misperceptions. *Political Behavior*, 32(2), 303–330.

+Protevi, J. (2009). *Political Affect: Connecting the Social and the Somatic*.
+University of Minnesota Press.

 Rawls, J. (1971). *A theory of justice*.
 Cambridge, MA: Harvard University Press.